 Different customers have different reasons for purchasing garage flooring.
-Many customers are looking to protect their concrete while others simply want a more attractive garage.
-Your reason for deciding to move forward with this project plays a major role in what product is best to cover or coat your concrete.
+Many customers want to protect their concrete, while others want a more attractive garage.
+Your reason for moving forward with this project is significant in what product is best to cover or coat your concrete.

 Garage Floor Epoxy and Coatings

 Garage floor epoxy provides a beautiful and relatively permanent finish for your floor.
 It is also generally seamless and easy to clean.
 A coating product is likely the most work of all the products out there.
-There are some simple questions you need to ask before making the decision to go with a garage floor coating product:
+There are some simple questions you need to ask before deciding to go with a garage floor coating product:

-- Are you willing to do the work or pay someone else to do it.
+- Are you willing to do the work or pay someone else to do it?
 Regardless of claims to the contrary, garage floor epoxy requires extensive surface preparation.
-Oil and other stains must be removed and grinding or at minimum acid etching is necessary.
+Oil and other stains must be removed, and grinding or, at minimum, acid etching is necessary.
 It is a lot of work and needs to be done.
-You must be willing to either do it or pay big bucks to have someone else do it.
+You must be willing to do it or pay big bucks to have someone else do it.

 Garage Floor Mats

 Color is also an important factor.
 We highly recommend gray or black.
-Black hides tire marks best, but dirt, etc shows more.
-Gray hides more of the dirt but in some cases does show tire marks.
+Black hides tire marks best, but dirt, etc. shows more.
+Gray hides more of the dirt but, in some cases, shows tire marks.
 The other colors are all generally very susceptible to tire marks.
-If you are looking for a floor that stays clean and is less likely to stay we would recommend either maintaining it with Hilway Direct Plus or coating it with the manufacturers stain blocker.
+If you are looking for a floor that stays clean and is less likely to stay, we would recommend either maintaining it with Hilway Direct Plus or coating it with the manufacturer’s stain blocker.

-Mats are generally not glued to the floor but for wall to wall applications the seam tape is highly recommended.
+Mats are generally not glued to the floor, but the seam tape is highly recommended for wall-to-wall applications.
+A center strip is better than seam tape if there is more than one seam.
 The mats should be cut 1/4″ short of the garage door and generally do not lift on the edge.
-In some cases, if there is lift, 3M #80 Spray adhesive is a great way to seal JUST THE EDGE of the floor.
+In some cases, if there is a lift, 3M #80 Spray adhesive is a great way to seal just the edge of the floor.

 Garage floor mats provide a virtually instant surface that can be parked on right away.
-They are inexpensive, install very quickly and look great.
-They are also ridiculously easy to install.
+They are inexpensive, installed very quickly, and look great.
+They are also effortless to install

-The big things to watch with mats are expansion and contraction, tire marks and movement all of which are manageable with the proper installation and care.
-With all the choices, the G-Floor small coin product is what Justin put in his own garage!
-The biggest downside to mats, in our opinion is getting them off the truck.
-10′ Rolls and larger 9′ rolls ship on a large freight truck and require you to be home and unload.
+The big things to watch with mats are expansion and contraction, tire marks, and movement, all of which are manageable with the proper installation and care.
+With all the choices, the G-Floor small coin product is what Justin put in his garage!
+The biggest downside to mats is getting them off the truck.
+10′ Rolls and more giant 9′ rolls ship on a large freight truck, requiring you to be home and unload.

-It is also important to note that if you are just looking to keep mud, snow, ice and water off your floor we have a variety of containment mats available.
+It is also important to note that if you are looking to keep mud, snow, ice, and water off your floor, we have a variety of containment mats available.
 Containment mats are not decorative.
 They use a mat and edging to keep fluids and debris in place.

 Garage Floor Tiles

-Garage floor tiles provide a host of patterns, colors and limitless combinations.
-We have had customers deign everything from flags to checkerboard into their floor.
-While some customers have used VCT, ceramic or porcelain, for our purposes there are two basic types of garage floor tile.
+Garage floor tiles provide a host of patterns, colors, and limitless combinations.
+We have had customers design everything from flags to checkerboards into their floors.
+While some customers have used VCT, ceramic, or porcelain, there are two basic types of garage floor tile for our purposes.

-- Polypropylene tiles are basically a hard plastic tile.
-They range in price from $2.29 (on sale) for the TrueLock Diamond tile on up to almost $4 per square foot for our best garage tile the TrueLock Plus Ribbed.
-Pattern is generally a matter of preference.
-The TrueLock Plus Ribbed stay remarkably clean (especially in pearl gray) and the surface is always dry and slip resistant.
-Polypropylene tiles are more stain resistant than PVC and many would argue look much better where multiple colors are combined.
-They can be a little noisy if you do not use a landscape fabric underneath.
-They also do not offer any protection to the concrete below –which you are never going to see.
+- Polypropylene tiles are hard plastic tiles.
+They range in price from $2.29 (on sale) for the TrueLock Diamond tile up to almost $4 per square foot for our best garage tile, the TrueLock Plus Ribbed.
+The pattern is generally a matter of preference.
+The TrueLock Plus Ribbed stays remarkably clean (especially in pearl gray), and the surface is always dry and slip-resistant.
+Polypropylene tiles are more stain-resistant than PVC, and many argue they look much better when combining multiple colors.
+They can be noisy if you do not use a landscape fabric underneath.
+They also do not offer any protection to the concrete below –which you will never see.

 So which tile would I buy?
-If I had a working garage I would go with the TrueLock PVC in smooth.
-If I was looking for a garage to show off my car I would go with the TrueLock Plus Ribbed (best choice overall) or MotorMat diamond if looks were my primary concern.
-If price was my main concern and this was just a place to park my car, I would have to take a serious look at the TrueLock diamond because of the amazing price point on an American Made garage tile.
+If I had a working garage, I would go with the TrueLock PVC in smooth.
+If I were looking for a garage to show off my car I would go with the TrueLock Plus Ribbed (best choice overall) or MotorMat diamond if looks were my primary concern.
+If the price was my main concern and this was just a place to park my car, I would have to look seriously at the TrueLock diamond because of the fantastic price point on an American-made garage tile.

-Lastly, garage flooring is what we do and we are here to help.
-If you have questions we have live chat, our toll-free number 800-956-4301 and email (email@example.com) support.
-All of our options are staffed by people in the garage flooring industry and never a call center or answering service.
+Lastly, garage flooring is what we do, and we are here to help.
+If you have questions, we have a live chat, our toll-free number 800-956-4301, and email (email@example.com) support.
+Our options are staffed by people in the garage flooring industry and never a call center or answering service.